Plutora Blog - Deployment Management, Release Management

 A Look At the ROI: Is Enterprise Release Management Worth It?Reading time 3 minutes

 “In many real-world case studies, Plutora has resulted in returns exceeding 600%.
-A typical return is around 400% depending on the depth of using the Platform.
+A typical return is around 400% depending on the depth of using the products.
 Factoring additional savings from Environment reclamation and reduction in capital spending on servers or Cloud Environments, ROI can balloon to over 1000%.”

 It’s easy for product marketing teams to create blustery messages regarding ROI, but what’s more valuable is an actual step-by-step breakdown of the value a solution offers.
-In our white paper, The ROI of Effective Release Management: Organizational Model and Financial Assumptions, we offer a practical example to highlight the benefits of a dedicated Release Management platform.
+In our white paper, The ROI of Effective Release Management: Organizational Model and Financial Assumptions, we offer a practical example to highlight the benefits of a dedicated Release Management solution.

 Contextualizing the Benefits Through Financial Modeling

 The example given in the whitepaper is generic by design.
 It extends from the simple arithmetic governing a medium-sized team — with 60 different players involved in the software delivery lifecycle — completing 2 major releases and 2 minor releases each month.

 Owing to mitigated environment contentions, greater managerial efficiencies, and fewer testing outages, such a team could expect to achieve a Return on Investment upwards of 290% after implementing a high quality, enterprise level Release Management solution.

 That’s just the bottom line.
 The underlying quantification methodology and starting point assumptions are covered in some depth within the whitepaper itself.

 The point here is for you to understand that, for even a medium-sized enterprise release team, the savings are real and significant.